 His grandfather was the Parish Clerk and longtime Sexton in addition to the Keeper of the Coffee House Tavern on Market Street.
 Walter was eight years old when tragedy struck the family in the summer of 1896.
 Both his mother and younger sister sadly died.
 Walter and his father, who worked as a horseman on a local farm, continued to live in Queen Street in Bottesford.

 Walter still lived with his father on Queen Street according to the census of 1901.
 Age thirteen he would have left School by then.
 It could be that living close by the local police station brought him into regular contact with police officers.
 This may have influenced his future career choice.
-By the time of his enlistment in Chesterfield on the 28th February 1915 he had served at least three years as a police officer in the Derbyshire Constabulary, latterly at Bolsover.
+The Rev. W. Vincent-Jackson is listed on his police record as recommending him for police service.
+Prior to joining the Derbyshire Constabulary, at 21 years of age, on the 16th July 1908, he worked as a waggoner.
+By the time of his enlistment in Chesterfield on the 28th February 1915 he had served at nearly six years in the Derbyshire Constabulary, latterly at Bolsover as a Sergeant.
 Unmarried he lived in lodgings on High Street, Bolsover.
-We do not know what led Walter to move to Derbyshire and subsequent service as a police constable.
-It is to his credit that given what must have been difficult home circumstances in his childhood that he succeeded in his pre-war police career.
+We do not know what led Walter to move to Derbyshire and subsequent service as a police officer.
+It is to his credit that given what must have been difficult home circumstances in his childhood that he succeeded in his pre-war police career, receiving commendations for his service in 1912 capturing bicycle thieves in Chaddesden.
 On being awarded a Distinguished Conduct Medal for ‘gallantry’ in September 1917 the Belper News noted that

 ‘Sergt.
 W. Hardy (…) was generally respected, and the news that he has been decorated will bring considerable satisfaction to all class of the community.’